Suggested Audio Candy

 Brother Matt: And a brutally painful morning to you my cruel brother.
 Thanks for your kind, yet evil words.
 It is my pleasure to destroy this.

-Keeper: On primary viewing of TOK the first thing to make an impression on the Quill was your opulent opening Cinematography which showcased the sheer expanse of your luxurious location, before bottlenecking into a far more insular and soiled terrain.
-Having learned to ply your trade by a professional such as Robert Brown, who has nearing half a century of experience and a stirling cv to boot, it is clear that you had a fabulous tutor, and that you took every word of wisdom on board.
-Please talk us through that wonderful sweeping ariel shot and how did your artistic schooling prepare you for setting off to realise your own dark vision?
+Keeper: On primary viewing of TOK the first thing to make an impression on the Quill was your opulent opening Cinematography which showcased the sheer expanse of your luxurious location, before bottle necking into a far more insular and soiled terrain.
+Having learned to ply your trade by a professional such as Robert Brown, who has nearing half a century of experience and a sterling resume to boot, it is clear that you had a fabulous tutor, and that you took every word of wisdom on board.
+Please talk us through that wonderful sweeping ariel shot and how did your artistic schooling prepare you for setting off to realize your own dark vision?

 Brother Matt: I understood that I needed to grab some beautiful shots to fill in between the slaying.
 In order to ramp up the atmosphere of the film I decided it would be best to use ariel photography over New York.
 We went from NY over the GWB (George Washington Bridge) into New Jersey filming a follow car with myself and star Diane Foster in it.
 It was a good way to establish location, time of year, and tone.
 Plus, helicopter shots following muscle cars with a hot blonde inside sell.
 The camera we used is called a Viper.
 Michael Mann and Fincher often use this camera.
 It’s a pro machine.
 Good grain.
 Million dollar sensor.
 Robert Brown taught me a lot about filmmaking.
 In the horror world, he cut the original Amityville and Lost Boys.
 It was a good platform to start from.
 I learned a solid filmmaking degree from the pros.
 Bob got haunted with the movies he worked on.
 A trait I have carried over into my work.